 Some of our colleagues have made significant progress with rainbow programmes, policies and practices, in some very challenging and diverse environments.
 What are others doing, how are they doing it and what are their learnings?Find out more about The NZ Rainbow Excellence Awards

 Pride Pledge is a key partner bringing the ASB Pride in the Park event to Queenstown, a free event for all who support values of love, tolerance and inclusion of LGBTTQI+ people.
 Proudly supported by foundation sponsor Ray White and ASB Bank with additional support from Queenstown Lakes District Council in conjunction with the Pride Pledge.
 This event was spectacular in 2018 and we are really proud to have been involved.

 ASB Pride in the Park was even bigger in 2019, with amn esitmate 15,000 attendees.
 We need to give a big thank you to our volunteers at Queenstown Resort College for all their help and work during the day, as well as our volunteers from ASB Bank, The Queenstwon Lakes District Council , amongst the many others.
 None of this would have been able to happen without everyone chipping in ang giving their support.
-We look forward to a similar level of community engagement in 2019.
+We look forward to a similar level of community engagement in 2020.

 The day went from 12 noon till 8pm, from an amazing pride filled afternoon through till evening at Earnslaw Park down on the Queenstown waterfront.
 And the weather was spectacular.

 One of the most obvious ways that we are supporting the growth of visibility is by working alongside Winter Pride and the Winter Pride Partners.